20lives/dmote/doc/options.md

 ###### Section `progressive`

 A progressive pitch factor is multiplied by the index of a key.
-This is one simple way to give each column a curve.
+This is one simple way to give each column a curvature.

 ####### Parameter `angle`